Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "Our clients typically see 200% increase in email engagement.
 The personalization and automation make all the difference."

 [150-180 seconds] CALL TO ACTION
 "Ready to automate your email marketing?
-Contact us at info@the-automatepro.info for a free demo."
+Contact us at contact@example.com for a free demo."

 [180-210 seconds] END SCREEN
 "Subscribe for more marketing automation tips! #emailmarketing #automation #business"